 What are the eligibility requirements to get grocery delivery services?

 Every Medicare Advantage plan has its own rules and guidelines.
 You may need a certain health condition or situation for some plans, such as recent surgery.

-Other Medicare Advantage plans may provide you benefits without you needing to meet specific eligibility requirements.
+Other Medicare Advantage plans may provide you benefits without needing to meet specific eligibility requirements.

 Is There Food Assistance for beneficiaries on Medicare?

-There are charitable organizations that help provide delivery services to those suffering from mobility issues.
+Some charitable organizations help deliver delivery services to those suffering from mobility issues.
 Programs like Meals on Wheels will deliver prepared meals to people in need.

 Some grocery stores offer free delivery to those with qualifying conditions.
 Contact your local grocer to inquire about their accommodations.

 If your income is low, consider applying for food stamps or checking out local food banks.

 It might be hard to find a plan that offers a food delivery service; these plans are only available in select areas.
 If you’re unsure of the options available in your area, give us a call at the number above to learn more about what’s available to you.